HSF/hsf.github.io/organization/_posts/2018/2018-06-21-coordination.md

 -------------
 -   The code of Ed Moyse's WebGL based browser code in now in [GitHub](https://github.com/HSF/phoenix).
-    It has been used as the base for a community-driven web-based event display developed for TrackML challenge.
+    It has been used as the base for a community-driven web-based event display developed for the TrackML challenge.
 The event display will be further developed by the Visualization WG members.
 -   CWP paper is moving on: Ric merged post-Naples contributors' additions; he also fixed, updated, and expanded the bibliography.